 There is a volume threshold for companies to be able to submit monthly demand:

-- equal or higher than 5GWhat Virtual Trading Point (VTP) - value still under consideration;
+- equal or higher than 5,000 MWhat Virtual Trading Point (VTP);

-Companies that plan to submit a volume equivalent or above this threshold are invited to register and subscribe to AggregateEU.
-Companies that are not able to reach this threshold could consider using the services of a Central Buyer (see section below for more details).
+Companies that plan to submit a volume equivalent or above these thresholds are invited to register and subscribe to AggregateEU.
+Companies that are not able to reach these thresholds should consider using the services of a Central Buyer (see section below on Cooperation for Companies for more details).

 These include options such as: cash collateral, letter of credit, bank guarantee, parent company guarantee, stand-by letter of credit, bonds & debt security, open to use a broker, open to use a clearing house, credit rating (only bbb- or above under S&P and Fitch Rating, baa3 for Moody).